winged-voices/winged-voices/README.md

 ### more fun than that:
 I also write 🖥, play ttrpgs 🎲 (and ~~tt~~rpgs📄), read a lot of articles📰... lose a lot of bookmarks📌...
 I like to draw and make 3-D art but I've kind of accepted that I'm not great at it.
 Still, I do want to practice more.
-I have ADHD that impressed the neuropsych examiner; also epilepsy and migraines, basically fυсκ[^1] my brain.
+I have ADHD that impressed the neuropsych examiner; also epilepsy and migraines, basically fυсκ<sup>\*</sup> my brain.

-[^1] I was trying to censor myself without censoring myself here, but never do this for any real length of time.
+**\*** <sub>I was trying to censor myself without censoring myself there, but never do that for any real length of time.
 The unicode, I mean.
 Please don't do it for fancy display names and stuff.
-Screen readers can't figure it out, and it's not polite to use characters from other languages to look like English.
+Screen readers can't figure it out, and it's not really...cool to use characters from other languages to look like English.
+I know literally everyone on earth does it.
+It's still not great.</sub>

 Ahem.
 One of my other passions is championing disability rights!
 In life, in code, and in writing/roleplay.